IshaanAggarwal777/Cross-Validation/README.md

-MLM_Project_3_CV_Ensemble_Learning
+045021_Cross-Validation

-In this project we used Hotel Customer details that we have segmented using K-means Machine Learning clustering algorithm and applied various supervised learning algorithms to classify the features in the data and find the optimal algorithm and its important features.
-Also, provided insights on how bank can use tailored bank strategies for different classes.
+In this project we used Hotel Customer details that we have segmented using K-means Machine Learning clustering algorithm and applied various cross validation learning algorithms to classify the features in the data and find the optimal algorithm and its important features.
+Also, provided insights on how hotels can use tailored strategies for different classes.

 hotel data csv.csv: Dataset (Kaggle) containing cluster number.
 045021_Cross-Validation: Contains the executable code as well as the Report of the Classification.